convisoappsec/conviso-docs/docs/general/assets_management.md

 **Import from Repositories**: allows you to directly import your Assets already configured at some system integrated to the Conviso Platform.

-**Asset Import**: for those who have a large number of assets that want to register in Conviso Platform.
+**Asset Import**: for those who have many assets that want to register in Conviso Platform.
 To help on using this feature, refer to the [following guide](./assets_import).